vrajdesai78/Token-Generator-App/README.md

 To run this application in your local machine.
 First you need android studio with proper android sdk.

-To clone this repository: `git clone https://github.com/vrajdesai78/Token-Generator-App.git`
+To clone this repository: `https://github.com/vrajdesai78/Token-Generator-App`

 ### Screenshots: